 We also may collect anonymous and/or aggregate viewing information using set-top boxes and other equipment connected to our cable systems.
 We use this information, for example, to determine which programs are most popular, how many people watch the show to its conclusion, whether people are watching commercials and which cable features are used most often.
 We also may combine the personally identifiable information that we collect about you as part of our regular business records with information about you obtained from third parties for the purpose of creating an enhanced subscriber database to help us identify other services we or our affiliates provide that might interest you.

-If you receive our internet services, we may keep records of violations and alleged violations of your subscription terms and conditions (your “Subscription Agreement”) and other rules governing your use of our internet services, including, but not limited to, our Acceptable Use Policy, all of which can be viewed on our website at Midco.com/Legal.
-When you use our internet services, our system may automatically log information concerning internet addresses you contact, and the duration of your visits to such addresses; however, we do not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising or similar purposes.
+If you receive our Internet Service, we may keep records of violations and alleged violations of your subscription terms and conditions (your “Subscription Agreement”) and other rules governing your use of our Internet Service, including, but not limited to, our Acceptable Use Policy, aall of which can be viewed on our website at Midco.com/Legal.
+When you use our internet Services, our system may automatically log information concerning internet addresses you contact, and the duration of your visits to such addresses; however, we do not use or disclose any personally identifiable information that may be derived from these logs for marketing, advertising or similar purposes.
 In providing our Internet Services to you, we also have access to personally identifiable information about you and your internet account, including the name and address associated with a given internet address or, possibly, one or more email accounts.
 In your Subscription Agreement you have consented to the collection of personally identifiable information as described in this paragraph.